-The Center for Journalism Innovation and Development (CJID), formerly the Premium Times Center for Investigative Journalism (PTCIJ), is a West African media innovation and development think (and do) tank.
+The Centre for Journalism Innovation and Development (CJID) is a West African media innovation and development think tank.

 Who We Are

-Enable a media landscape that advances the value of democracy.
+Enable a media landscape that advances the values of democracy.

-Building sustainable media franchises through technology and business model innovations for a digital age.
+Incubate sustainable media franchises through technology and business model innovations for a digital age

 Our Key Acheivements

 Your report on advancing political accountability through investigative journalism, the very high number of unique page views (10 million) and social media views (42 million) are indications of the popularity of your work.
 Your contributions to the outcome of the 2015 elections, internet privacy, investigative journalism, data journalism are commendable.
 Bringing attention to the flight of IDPs and corruption in the security sector has been helpful.

 PTCIJ training will impact on my work because I now have an insight into how to go about investigating security related issues in my area especially insurgency and military operations in Adamawa State.

 I have resolved to hold public officers accountable henceforth after this training on Investigative journalism and data security.